stavroulapap/dockerDBService/README.md

 cd docker-project
 ```

-2. Create a `docker-compose.yml` file for launching the Nginx container:
+2. Create a `docker-compose.yml` script for launching the Nginx container:
 ```bash
 nano docker-compose.yml
 ```
-The configuration of the code is in the `docker-compose.yml` file above on this repository.
+The configuration of the code is in the `docker-compose.yml` script above on this repository.
 This configuration ensures that the Nginx container runs on port 7000:80.

 3. Launch the Nginx container: